guilleng/c-programming-a-modern-approach-solutions/chapter17/exercises/07/README.md

 ---

-The loop is releasing the memory of a node in the list, and then attempts at traversing it dereferencing a pointer to deallocated memory which causes undefined behavior.
+The loop is releasing the memory of a node in the list, then attempts to traverse it by dereferencing a pointer to deallocated memory, which causes undefined behavior.
 An extra pointer `q` is defined.
-It follows `p` which keeps tracks of the successive objects to be freed in the list.
+It follows `p` and keeps tracks of the successive objects to be freed in the list.

 ```
 struct node *p = first;